Hellodhakad/web-application/README.md

-This is my collage project to finding coachings in a perticular city. project is build in PHP, MYSQL, HTML, CSS, BOOTSTRAP and a little JAVASCRIPT.
+This is my college project to finding coachings in a perticular city. project is build in PHP, MYSQL, HTML, CSS, BOOTSTRAP and JAVASCRIPT.